HelloZeroNet/Documentation/docs/faq.md

 ---

 #### How to use ZeroNet with Tor?

-You have to install [Tor](https://www.torproject.org/) then start ZeroNet using `zeronet.py --proxy 127.0.0.1:9050 --disable_udp` command.
+If you want to hide your IP install the latest version of ZeroNet then start it using the `zeronet.py --tor always` parameter.

+On Windows Tor is bundled with ZeroNet for other OS [follow Tor install instructions](https://www.torproject.org/docs/installguide.html), edit your torrc configuration file by removing `#` from line `# ControlPort 9051` then restart your Tor service and ZeroNet.

 > __Tip:__ You can verify your IP address using ZeroNet's [Stats](http://127.0.0.1:43110/Stats) page.

 > __Tip:__ If you get connection errors make sure you have the latest version of Tor installed.
+(0.2.7.5 required)

+---

+#### How to make ZeroNet work with Tor under Linux?

+Upgrade to latest version of Tor (we need 0.2.7.5+), follow [these](https://www.torproject.org/docs/debian.html.en) instructions eg. for Debian:

+ - `echo 'deb http://deb.torproject.org/torproject.org jessie main'>> /etc/apt/sources.list.d/tor.list`
+ - `gpg --keyserver keys.gnupg.net --recv 886DDD89`
+ - `gpg --export A3C4F0F979CAA22CDBA8F512EE8CBC9E886DDD89 | apt-key add -`
+ - `apt-get update`
+ - `apt-get install tor`

+Edit config to enable controll protocol:

+ - `mcedit /etc/tor/torrc`
+ - Remove the `#` character from lines `ControlPort 9051` and `CookieAuthentication 1` (line ~57)
+ - `/etc/init.d/tor restart`
+ - Add permission yourself to read the auth cookie by `usermod -a -G debian-tor [yourlinuxuser]`<br>(if you are not on Debian check the file's user group by `ls -al /var/run/tor/control.authcookie`)
+ - Logout/Login with your user to apply group changes

 ---